jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/ancestries/kalai.md

 title: Kalai
 fifth-equiv: Forest Gnomes
 indexed: true
-categories: [Races]
+categories: [Ancestries]
 ---

-{% include raceBlock.html name="Kalai" img="kalai.png" origin="Eluneia" home="Tranquility" nation="Northborn Alliance" nationlink="/nations/northborn_alliance" %}
+{% include ancestryBlock.html name="Kalai" img="kalai.png" origin="Eluneia" home="Tranquility" nation="Northborn Alliance" nationlink="/nations/northborn_alliance" %}

 Kalai are a short, kindly looking, and seemingly shy folk.
 They do not often venture beyond their lands, and tend to stay in their forest homes.
-They resemble [Tinkers](/races/tinkers) to some degree, but they have vastly different customs, and don't often mix.
+They resemble [Tinkers](/ancestries/tinkers) to some degree, but they have vastly different customs, and don't often mix.
 Whether or not they have any common ancestry is unknown, but doubtful, considering Kalai are native to Eluneia.